HelloWorld-er/ArpSpoofingDetection/README.md

      ```
    - open the build directory, you will see a file named ArpSpoofingDetector which is the application file.
    - you can duplicate or move the file to your desktop.
 That file is the application itself.

+## How to install the built binary file
+1. download the zip file in each release.
+2. unzip the package, you will see an executable file.
+Right click 'open' to open it.
+3. you might see a terminal window pops out, just ignore it (This is because that file is a binary file compiled as a console app).
+A GUI window will pop out as following.